Connecting the Dots: Evaluating Abstract Reasoning Capabilities of LLMs Using the New York Times Connections Word Game: Data

+\paragraph{Associative Relations} Prior work has studied models of automatic priming for word identification that are typically divided into groups based on associative relations (e.g., spreading activation) and others based on semantic similarity (e.g., distributed models) \cite{thompson1998effects}.
+In contrast to category members that share semantic features and category nodes, Associative Relations are elements of specific situations or thematic contexts, with little or no overlap between their semantic features (e.g. ``Things that are red": \emph{Mars} and \emph{Strawberry}; Figure \ref{knowledgetype}) \cite{rose2016cumulative, shanks1995psychology, Barsalou1983AdHC}.

-We notice that to group certain sets of words into their proper categories, one needs knowledge that spans beyond concepts and relies on entities in the real world found in knowledge bases such as Wikipedia \cite{mihalcea2007wikify}.
-This can be seen in Table \ref{knowledgetype}, where, to bucket the words \emph{Black, Frost, Ma,} and \emph{Sparrow} into the category of \emph{Jacks}, one needs to possess knowledge across various domains: `Jack Black' an American actor, `Jack Frost' a character from English folklore who personifies winter, `Jack Ma' the founder of Alibaba, and `Jack Sparrow' the protagonist of the \emph{Pirates of the Caribbean} film series.
-We label this type of knowledge Encyclopedic Knowledge.
+\paragraph{Encyclopedic} We notice that to group certain sets of words into their proper categories, one needs knowledge that spans beyond concepts and relies on entities in the real world found in knowledge bases such as Wikipedia \cite{mihalcea2007wikify}.
+This can be seen in Figure \ref{knowledgetype}, where, to bucket the words \emph{Globe, Mirror, Post,} and \emph{Sun} into the category of ``Newspaper Names," one needs to possess knowledge that Globe refers to the \emph{Boston Globe}, Mirror to the \emph{Daily Mirror}, a UK tabloid, Post to the \emph{Washington Post} and Sun to \emph{The Sun}, another UK tabloid.
+We label this type of knowledge Encyclopedic.